-- IB Diploma Graduates have advanced skills in a second language. - IB Diploma Graduates provide the whole package that universities are interested in: strong academics blended with leadership and commitment to community.
-University admissions personnel know IB students will be successful in university and, as a result, IB students are in high demand. - Internationally, the IB Diploma is held in very high regard.
+- IB Diploma Graduates have advanced skills in a second language. - IB Diploma Graduates provide the whole package that post-secondary institutions, as well as future employers are interested in: strong academics blended with leadership and commitment to community.
+The characteristics of the IB learner profile provides a strong foundation for success with their post-secondary aspirations. - Internationally, the IB Diploma is held in very high regard.
 Moreover, many students earning the IB Diploma are awarded advanced university credits at prestigious universities around the world as well as here in Canada.
-In addition, virtually all will recognize the IB Diploma as an admission credential, and grant a variety of privileges as a result.
-Indeed, IB specific scholarships have significantly increased at Canadian universities in recent years.
+In addition, virtually all will recognize the IB Diploma as an admission credential.